 Production areas for pet accessories in China

 When looking for a supplier of any goods in China, it’s always better to check the most significant manufacturing areas for the product.
-Depending on the specification of pet accessories, there’re a few disparate production regions; each one specialized in some categories.
+Depending on the specification of pet accessories, there’re a few disparate production regions; each one specializes in some categories.

 The city of Shanghai offers a wide variety of pet products, such as beds, goods for cats and dogs, and care articles.
 Many manufacturers of accessories for animals are located in the Guangdong Province.
 There, Shenzhen specializes in smart products, while Dongguan and Guangzhou in dog supplies.